hellerve/typecheck/README.md

-# typecheck
+# typeinfer

-A simple and naive typechecker for zepto code.
+A simple and naive type inference library for zepto code.

 ## Usage

 ![](http://g.recordit.co/QC7E2Z5Cvw.gif)

 ```
-(load "typecheck")
+(load "typeinfer")
-(import-all "typecheck")
+(import-all "typeinfer")
-(typecheck:check-program some-program)
+(typeinfer:infer-program some-program)
-(typecheck:check-expression some-expression)
+(typeinfer:infer-expression some-expression)
 ```

 ## Caveats

 This library does not about currying, overloading or generic functions.
-If it is determined that the function works on integers, the typechecker will assume this a truth.
+If it is determined that the function works on integers, the typeinferer will assume this a truth.
 If later facts disprove that claim, it will just assume the thing is `:ambiguous`, which it is.